tandyx/mbtamapper/README.md

 It essentially builds a sqlite database from a GTFS feed, in part from the static feed loaded every day and in part from the realtime feed.
 It then uses that database to build a map of the MBTA system, with realtime data, exporting it using flask and using leaflet to render the data.

-It's currently deployed to Azure, but I'm looking to move it to Digital Ocean after I run outta money.

 ## Linting/Formatting

 - Python: Black, Pylint, isort